John Vetch: Life

 He was the eldest son of Robert Vetch of Caponflat, born in East Lothian; James Vetch and Hamilton Vetch were younger brothers.
 He graduated M.D. at the University of Edinburgh in 1804.
 He joined the army, in the position of hospital mate until he was commissioned in August 1806.

 A depot hospital had been set up in 1801 at Selsey to treat British troops returning from the fighting in the French campaign in Egypt and Syria, with the condition called "Egyptian ophthalmia".
 The name was not a very good fit, but its scope in severe cases is recognised as modern medicine's trachoma.
+Stewart Duke-Elder considered that further pathogens were involved, Weeks Koch bacillus, and some mixture of gonococcus.

 In 1804 Vetch observed in a battalion of the 52nd Foot at Hythe, Kent, an apparent outbreak of contagious ophthalmia, which over the course of a year spread through most of the soldiers.
 The unit had been joined by an intake of Irish militia volunteers.
 Vetch connected his observation of cases of eye disease with the proximity of the Irish militiamen with regiments that had served in Egypt and then returned to Ireland.
 Vetch built on the finding of Arthur Edmondston, that a high proportion of "Egyptian ophthalmia" infections might be passed by direct contact, and reasoned that the discharge from the infected eye was the only vector of the disease.
 Vetch was under George Peach, who had been surgeon to the 52nd Foot from 1803.

 The 52nd Foot had a visit in May 1806 by Francis Knight, of the Army Medical Board, who was engaged in a large-scale rationalisation of army hospitals.
 He decided that the Selsey hospital should be devoted to ophthalmia cases.
 He also recommended initial treatment with extensive blood letting.
 Knight's zeal for closing hospitals was moderated by James McGrigor.
 Peach wrote to McGrigor about Knight's mode of treatment, which Vetch had adopted, in 1807.
 Vetch served as assistant surgeon in the 39th (Dorsetshire) Regiment of Foot for three months at the end of 1806.
 He worked on treating the ophthalmia patients, over 3,000 in the period 1806 to 1812.

 In 1811 or 1812 Vetch was made Physician to the Forces.
 This position was later effectively renamed, as Assistant Inspector of Hospitals.

 Vetch became embroiled in a priority dispute with William Adams, from about 1813.